DenisBiondic/ImmutableGrafana/README.md

 - edit the dashboard directly in grafana
 - export the dashboard to JSON
 - save the JSON file here in sources (dashboard folder)

+# Important

+This feature is only available in grafana master branch, and is scheduled to be release with Grafana 4.7!
+Check here: https://github.com/grafana/grafana/milestone/72